amarinjs/sitio/_posts/2019-09-27-error-detection.md

 It adds up all the values in the packet (IP,TCP)

-<a class="button button--primary button--rounded button--xs" href="">PROS</a> Fast and cheap even in software
+<a class="button button--primary button--rounded button--xs" href="">PROS</a> Fast and cheap (Even in software)

-<a class="button button--primary button--rounded button--xs" href="">CONS</a> Not very robust
+<a class="button button--primary button--rounded button--xs" href="">CONS</a> Not very robust (Weak error detection guarantees)

+Easy to cheat, with as few as 2 bit errors. eg If 1 bit error adds 16 and another substracts 16, the checksum won't catch the error.

 ## CRC